Battle of Johnstown

-The Battle of Johnstown was one of the last battles in the northern theatre of the American Revolutionary War, with approximately 1,400 engaged at Johnstown, New York on October 25, 1781.
-British regulars and militia, commanded by Major John Ross of the King's Royal Regiment of New York and Captain Walter Butler of Butler's Rangers, had raided the border area.
-Local American forces, led by Colonel Marinus Willett, blocked the British advance.
-As the British withdrew northwards Willett and his men marched to German Flatts to try to cut them off.
-The British managed to escape, but Walter Butler was killed.
+The Battle of Johnstown was one of the last battles in the northern theater of the American Revolutionary War, with over 1,100 men engaged at Johnstown, New York on October 25, 1781.
+British regulars, Loyalist soldiers and Haudenosaunee (Iroquois) warriors, commanded by Major John Ross of the King's Royal Regiment of New York and Captain Walter Butler of Butler's Rangers, had destroyed the Mohawk Valley settlement of Warrensborough earlier that morning.
+Local American forces, led by Colonel Marinus Willett, caught up with Ross at Johnstown late that afternoon.
+After several hours of fighting, the British withdrew, but Captain Butler was killed five days later on October 30, fighting a rear-guard action at West Canada Creek.